ColinShaw/functional-php/README.md

 so to code up, and a few functions that gives it a nudge in the direction of looking like function evaluation rather than objects.
 The normal cadre of basic list functions are implemented, including `map` in tail-recursive form.
+You might note the use of `nil` for the empty list.
+That is `empty` is not possible in PHP since it is as built-in function.
+Not only is `null` not possible since it is a PHP type, but it isn't the correct form of the word for an empty element anyway, nil is.
 Please take this code and spread it to the wind, help educate people on what functional programming actually is, and have fun with it.